donut-party/donut-docs-site/content/docs/system/_index.md

 It's challenging because each word is actually used to refer to a number of related-but-slightly-different things that span a spectrum from abstract to concrete.
-For example, there are at least three different ways to complete the sentence "A component is a ___" depending on what part of the abstraction stack you're referring to:
+For example, there are at least three different ways to complete the sentence "A component is a ___" depending on what part of the abstraction spectrum you're referring to:

 - A component is a collection of process and state organized around a particular behavior